-To connect Looker to Amazon Aurora, follow the instructions for connecting to MySQL on Amazon RDS, located on this documentation page.
+To connect Looker to Amazon Aurora MySQL, follow the instructions found on the documentation page for connecting to MySQL on Amazon RDS.

 read_only parameter to